 \section{Acknowledgements}

 We thank Andrew Wang for support with comparative experiments.
 A. Glyn-Davies was supported by Splunk Inc. [G106483] PhD scholarship funding. \"{O}.
 D. A. was partly supported by the Lloyd’s Register Foundation Data Centric Engineering Programme and EPSRC Programme Grant [EP/R034710/1] (CoSInES).
-C. Duffin and M. Girolami were supported by EPSRC grant [EP/T000414/1] and M. Girolami was supported by a Royal Academy of Engineering Research Chair, and EPSRC grants [EP/R018413/2, EP/P020720/2, EP/R034710/1, EP/R004889/1].
+C. Duffin and M. Girolami were supported by EPSRC grant [EP/T000414/1].
+M. Girolami was supported by a Royal Academy of Engineering Research Chair, and EPSRC grants [EP/W005816/1], [EP/V056441/1], [EP/V056522/1], [EP/R018413/2], [EP/R034710/1], and [EP/R004889/1].